 Please read the student handbook carefully.
-The signature forms should be reviewed carefully, signed and returned to the Health Science Division Office.
+The forms located at the end of this packet should be reviewed carefully, signed and returned to the Health Science Division Office via email or in person.
+If email, send to me kim.daman-scheel@eastcentral.edu.
 Your signature is your acknowledgement of understanding.
 The signed forms will be placed in your student file along with all required certifications, paperwork, and student progress reports during the two years or the time you are in the program.
 The HIM program reserves the right to change, delete or add any information without previous notice and at its sole discretion.
 Furthermore, the provisions of this document are designed by the college to serve as guidelines rather than absolute rules, and exceptions may be made on the basis of particular circumstances.

 Everyone at ECC wants you to succeed!
-The HIM program guides you in developing professionally while learning the necessary HIM skills.
-Growing personally and working effectively and learning with others is equally important.
+The HIM program guides you in developing professionally while learning achieving the necessary competency based HIM skills.
+Growing personally, working effectively and learning with others is all equally important.
 The ECC HIM program has a history of producing many of the area healthcare leaders and professionals and we hope you will soon be one of them!

-Again, Welcome to the HIM program and do not hesitate to email me at kim.daman-scheel@eastcentral.edu if you need any assistance.
+Again, welcome to the HIM program and do not hesitate to email me at kim.daman-scheel@eastcentral.edu if you need any assistance.